Find out more about what homologous recombination deficiency (HRD) is and what it could mean for your treatment.

 This is now available in England, Wales, Scotland and Northern Ireland.
 Speak to your oncologist to see if this is an option for you.

 Watch our Ask the Experts session about HRD and genetics, led by Dr Alexandra Murray, Consultant Clinical Geneticist and Clinical Director at the University Hospital of Wales.

 What is homologous recombination deficiency (HRD)?

-In order to see if your tumour is positive for HRD a sample of your tumour is needed for testing.
-This sample of tumour can be taken during surgery or through a biopsy (a medical procedure that involves taking a small sample of body tissue so it can be examined under a microscope).
+A sample of your tumour is needed to test for HRD.
+This can be taken during surgery for ovarian cancer or through a biopsy.
+A biopsy involves taking a small sample of body (tumour) tissue so it can be examined under a microscope.

 This type of testing is called somatic testing.
-It only picks up mutations that happen within the tumour.
-It does not pick up germline BRCA1 and BRCA2 mutations (changes in cells that are inherited from parents and that do not have cancer) so a test for a germline BRCA mutation will need to be done separately.
+It only picks up variants that are present within the tumour.
+It doesn’t pick up if variants are present in the germline cells (changes in cells that are inherited from parents and are present in all cells of the body) too.
+Some people may have a variant present only in the tumour, while others may have it present both in the tumour and germline cells.
+So a test for a germline variant should be done separately.

 What does it mean if my tumour tests positive for HRD?

 If your tumour tests positive for HRD certain treatments are more likely to be effective.
 This includes PARP inhibitors.
 These are a type of targeted therapy that block the action of the PARP enzyme in cancer cells, which means they can’t repair certain types of DNA damage.
 Being HRD positive means cancer cells have a harder time repairing themselves.
 PARP inhibitors further block this repair mechanism causing more cancer cells to die.